 Perkins A. & Engelhard, G. Jr. (2009) Crossing Person Response Functions, Rasch Measurement Transactions, 2009, 23:1, 1183-4

-Rasch Measurement Transactions (free, online) |
+Rasch Measurement Transactions &

-Rasch Measurement research papers (free, online) |
+Rasch Measurement research papers - free |

 Rasch Models: Foundations, Recent Developments, and Applications, Fischer & Molenaar |

-Rasch models for measurement, David Andrich |
+Rasch Models for Measurement, David Andrich |

 Constructing Measures, Mark Wilson |